Avenge-PRC777/Digital-Signal-Processing/README.md

 ### About

 - Analog signals are present all around us, may it be temperature, heart rate or sound;
--These signals need to be converted to digital form so that our computers can process and analyse the signals easily;
+- These signals need to be converted to digital form so that our computers can process and analyse the signals easily;
--So, I will include some signal processing techniques that I do in my lab along with some additional information to get you started;
+- So, I will include some signal processing techniques that I do in my lab along with some additional information to get you started;
--The motivation behind this is after getting yourself acquainted with the methods you can explore more in the world of sensors, IoT, data processing and much more;
+- The motivation behind this is after getting yourself acquainted with the methods you can explore more in the world of sensors, IoT, data processing and much more;